Resource type: Reading support

 Key stage: KS1, KS2

-Schoolreaders acts as a facilitator, matching volunteers from the local community with schools that are looking for volunteers to come in and listen to children read.
+Schoolreaders acts as a facilitator, matching volunteers from the local community with schools that are looking for volunteers to come in and listen to children read one-to-one.

 Once a school has accepted a volunteer, they are responsible for carrying out an Enhanced DBS check prior to the volunteer’s start in school.
 The school is also responsible for carrying out safeguarding training and for providing any additional guidance that the volunteer may require.
 Volunteers usually go in to school once a week for a couple of hours to work with children on a one-to-one basis.

-Cost: Free (although most schools cover the costs of the volunteer’s DBS check).
+Cost: Free (schools cover the costs of the volunteer’s enhanced DBS check).

 About Schoolreaders: Schoolreaders was established in 2013.
-It currently has over 1200 volunteers and works with schools across England and Wales.
+It currently has over 1200 volunteers and works with schools across England.
 More than 10% of primary schools in England are currently Schoolreader partner schools.

 Literacy Hive Likes: